sigamani/elarian-topic-prediction/README.md

 ## Setup

-Download BERT model from [here](https://drive.google.com/open?id=1o5ZTT1O173Qr8Ye_2Rx7f_9W37Mhdfq3) and place in bert_model folder in the ROOT DIR
+Download BERT model and Tensorflow model from [here](https://drive.google.com/drive/u/0/folders/15xPnai3wmfwfodtQgHQsehIs2jp_9XPZ) and place in bert_model folder in the ROOT DIR

-Download tensorflow fine tuned model from [here](https://drive.google.com/open?id=1o5ZTT1O173Qr8Ye_2Rx7f_9W37Mhdfq3) and place in bert_model folder in the ROOT DIR

 1) In a conda environment or otherwise: `pip install -r requirements.txt`